Student Handbook & Terms and conditions

 If you are unable to pay your course fees upfront in full, you will be asked to pay a deposit to secure your position and enable us to begin the enrolment process.
 Your payment plan details, including the duration and weekly/fortnightly contribution as discussed with your careers advisor, will be confirmed by our Finance team once your enrolment is processed.

 Your fees must be paid in full by the time you complete your course, and your AQF certificate documentation/award—i.e. the certificate for your course—will not be issued until your fees are paid in full.
 Further, you will not be charged any additional fees for repeat attempts of any unit of competency in which you were originally enrolled.

 An invoice and application for admission form will have been sent to you prior to enrolment.
 It is important that you be aware that Foundation Education cannot accept your enrolment until we have received your completed form and payment of the invoice in full.
 Any delay in payment may also delay the registration of your training contract with the relevant state training authority.
 Please contact your Australian Apprenticeship Support Network (AASN) for further details.

 You should refer to the Trainee Contribution Fee Exemptions and Concessions information table for specific information.

-Your course fee includes the delivery and assessment of your qualification and all resources and study materials for the course as well as the support you receive from our Education team.
 If you are eligible for subsidised training under Smart and Skilled, you pay only a portion (10–45%) of the training cost, and this fee covers your whole qualification rather than an annual fee.
 All fees will be determined using the Smart and Skilled calculator, and adjustments for RPL and CT will be made after enrolment.

 The government subsidises the total cost of the qualification—meaning that no fee is charged—for: